Table of Contents

 Medicinal Use of Chicory

 The cultivated chicory plant is used as a liver tonic.
-It is indicated in enlargement of the liver (hepatomegaly), jaundice inflammations, anorexia, dyspepsia, diarrhea, flatulence, colic, vitiated conditions of kapha, and pitta, headache, gout, burning sensation, allergic conditions of skin, insomnia, skin diseases, leprosy, chronic, and bilious fevers, vomiting, asthma, and general debility.
+It is indicated in enlargement of the liver (hepatomegaly), jaundice inflammations, anorexia, dyspepsia, diarrhea, flatulence, colic, vitiated conditions of kapha, and pitta, headache, gout, burning sensation, allergic conditions of the skin, insomnia, skin diseases, leprosy, chronic, and bilious fevers, vomiting, asthma, and general debility.

-The plant is bitter, acrid, anti-inflammatory, appetizer, digestive, stomachic, cholagogue, cardio tonic, depurative, diuretic, emmenagogue, febrifuge, and tonic.
+The plant is bitter, acrid, anti-inflammatory, appetizer, digestive, stomachic, cholagogue, cardio Tonic, depurative, diuretic, emmenagogue, febrifuge, and tonic.
 The root of chicory is used in jaundice, the liver enlargement, gout, rheumatism also used as vegetable.
 Seeds of chicory are carminative, and cholagogue.

-Liver tonic, Diseases of the liver
+Liver Tonic, Diseases of the liver

 - Whole Kasni herb has the liver protecting properties.
 It protects the liver from damage.